Seetha Kalyanam (TV series)

-It replaced Parasparam, the longest running serial in Malayalam, which completed 1524 Episodes.
+It replaced Parasparam as the longest running serial in Malayalam, which completed 1,524 Episodes.

 Plot

 Seetha and Swathi are sisters from a poor household supported by their mother.
 Their mother dies and leaves Swathi in Seetha's care telling her that Swathi is now like her daughter.
 Seetha works to fund Swathi's education, remaining illiterate herself.

-Years later

 A grown-up Seetha and Swathi meet Rajeshwari, a bad-tempered and arrogant woman who hates poor people.
 Seetha gets into a fight with Rajeshwari and later apologises to her driver Kalyan.
 A humiliated Rajeshwari vows to take revenge from the sisters.
 Kalyan, who is in fact Rajeshwari's elder son, falls in love with Seetha.
 Swathi tries to commit suicide but is stopped by Seetha who is shocked to find out that Swathi is pregnant with her ex-boyfriend's child.
 Her ex-boyfriend is revealed to be Ajay, Rajeshwari's younger son.

 Seetha helps Ajay and Swathi reunite.
 Rajeshwari is forced to accept them after Ajay tries to commit suicide.
 It is then revealed that Rajeshwari is in fact Kalyan's maternal aunt and step-mother.
 She finds a will bequeathing the entire property to Kalyan and plots to marry him to a sterile woman so he can never have children who can inherit.

 Seetha and Kalyan fall in love.
 Rajeshwari demands Seetha marry her older son Kalyan and sign an agreement that she will never bear children and only then will she agree to Swathi and Ajay's marriage.
 Seetha agrees and breaks up with Kalyan.
 Swathi tries to stop Seetha but fails.
 On the wedding day, Kalyan and Seetha discover they are marrying each other and are shocked.

 Seetha tries to win Kalyan's heart but all in vain.
 She starts working with the kalaakaars at the textile factory and wins them over helping them get their jobs back from Rajeshwari, thus impressing Kalyan.
 She then helps Kalyan track down his biological mother Ambika who had been accused of murder and is hated by Kalyan's father Venu because of misunderstandings created by Rajeshwari.
 This brings them closer and he accepts that she must have had a reason for rejecting him.